Wednesday, May 14, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-We had a lot of honorable mentions this week, as well as some good one’s in our Top 3, but we definitely missed a lot.
-So, what would be your Top 3?
+There are obviously some other great options out there that we missed on our lists, depending on your criteria.
+That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.